 San Francisco, California based micro-blogging site Twitter (NYSE:TWTR) has arguably tasted success in its live streaming initiatives, but that's not going unnoticed.
-Deep pocketed competitors like Facebook (NSDQ:FB), Amazon (NSDQ:AMZN) and Walt Disney (NYSE:DIS) backed ESPN are also bidding for rights to live events, and will up the ante.
+Deep pocketed competitors like Facebook (NASDAQ:FB), Amazon (NASDAQ:AMZN) and Walt Disney (NYSE:DIS) backed ESPN are also bidding for rights to live events, and will up the ante.
 Content licensing can be an expensive game to play, especially if bidding wars break out.
 In the context of keeping its live streaming dreams alive, generating positive cash flows becomes increasingly important.
 And Twitter's progress on that front is quite impressive so far.

 Cash Flows Have Improved And Could Get Even Better

 Twitter is still making big losses, especially when you consider the fact that it's not even growing at the pace it once did.
 However, the company's rather new-found ability to generate positive cash flows does strike you as a big positive.
 In its most recent quarter, Twitter generated $189 million in operating cash flows.
 While Twitter's Operating Cash Flows (OCF) have almost always been in the green, the growth in this metric is quite impressive.
 While Twitter's Q3 tally of $189 million was lower than Q2's $214 million, it was the second highest ever.
 Over the last four quarters, Twitter recorded operating cash flows of ~$666 million, which is substantially higher than the ~$82 million figure for FY 2014, and ~$383 million recorded in FY 2015.